wdweeda/ARIbrain/README.md

 You can also append your FSL cluster analysis with TDPs.
 For this go the cope directory of interest in your multilevel gfeat analysis in the terminal using cd 'gfeatdir/copedir/', where 'gfeatdir/copedir/' is the cope directory of your multilevel analysis.
 Also download the [get_tdp.R](https://github.com/wdweeda/ohbm2023_edu_course/blob/main/practicals/aribrain/get_tdp.R) file (for example in the 'download' directory.
 The command line has the following input

 ```
+True Discovery Proportions (TDP) using ARIbrain version 1.2.a

+Usage:
 Rscript get_tdp.R --zstat=<filename> --cluster=<filename> [options]

 Compulsory arguments:
---zstat/tstat   filename of z-statistics file (nifti)
+--zstat/tstat   filename of t/z-statistics file (nifti)
 --cluster       filename of cluster-index file (nifti)
 --df            if tstat is specified, df is also needed

 Optional arguments:
 [method]
---alpha         nominal alpha level of TDPs (two-sided), default is 0.05
+--alpha         nominal alpha level of TDPs, default is 0.05 (%95 confidence)
 [output]
 --outfile       optional output file of TDP values (nifti)
 --outtable      optional output table of TDP values (txt)
---intable       optional input table of clusters (TDPs will be added)
+--intable       optional input table (txt) of clusters (TDPs will be added with _tdp)
---inhtml        optional input html cluster file (TDPs will be added)
+--inhtml        optional input html cluster file (TDPs will be added with _tdp)
 [options]
 --verbose       print additional information on TDPs
 --quiet         suppresses almost all output to console